ninja-shoyo/focus-mode-extension/README.md

 - Add your own keywords in `content.js`
 - Customize with a popup to toggle filters
 - Add Pomodoro timers or blocklists for turbo focus mode

 ---

-## 🙏 Credits

-Built with 💖 by [your name or handle] — stay focused, stay coding.

----

-## 📬 Want more tools like this?

-Slide into my inbox or DM me for more dev-focused hacks & extensions.

----